Robot's hand and expansions in non-integer bases: Some features of the asymptotic reachable workspace

-i.e. $R$ is the attractor of $\mathcal F$. \begin{Example} The middle third Cantor set is the set of representable numbers in base $3$ and with alphabet $\{0,2\}$ and it is the attractor of the IFS $\{f_1(x)=\frac{x}{3}; f_2(x)=\frac{x+2}{3}\}$. \end{Example} The asymptotic reachable set has this property, as well.
-In particular we have the following result, whose proof can be found in \cite{LL11}. \begin{Proposition} For every $\rho>1$ and $\omega\in(0,\pi)$, the approximated reachability set $\Rhc_{\infty}(\rho,\omega)$ is the (unique) fixed point of the IFS
+The asymptotic reachable workspace has this property, as well.
+In particular we have the following result, whose proof can be found in \cite{LL11}. \begin{Proposition} For every $\rho>1$ and $\omega\in(0,\pi)$, the asymptotic reachable workspace $\Rhc_{\infty}(\rho,\omega)$ is the (unique) fixed point of the IFS

 where

 \end{Proposition}